How to Start the Best Seedlings Indoors for Your Garden

 Hints for Starting and Transplanting Peppers

 Pepper plants like heat.
 You will want to wait a couple of weeks or so after your average last frost date to transplant them into the garden.
-Warm the soil up with black plastic or the black landscape fabric for a few days before planting peppers.
-Cover them if night time temps are expected to drop down below 60 F.
+Warm the soil up with black plastic or black landscape fabric for a few days before planting peppers.
+Cover them if night-time temps are expected to drop down below 60 F.

 Do you have any tips, hints, or tricks for starting your seedlings indoors?
 Leave a comment!